ZEDXION Reaches Self Reported Market Capitalization of $2.32 Billion (USDZ)

-ZEDXION (USDZ) traded 0% higher against the dollar during the twenty-four hour period ending at 12:00 PM E.T. on October 2nd.
-During the last week, ZEDXION has traded 0% higher against the dollar.
-One ZEDXION token can currently be purchased for approximately $1.00 or 0.00001605 BTC on popular exchanges.
-ZEDXION has a market cap of $2.32 billion and approximately $246,272.23 worth of ZEDXION was traded on exchanges in the last day.
+ZEDXION (USDZ) traded down 0% against the U.S. dollar during the 24-hour period ending at 23:00 PM E.T. on October 6th.
+ZEDXION has a market cap of $2.32 billion and approximately $257,038.40 worth of ZEDXION was traded on exchanges in the last day.
+One ZEDXION token can now be purchased for $1.00 or 0.00001566 BTC on popular cryptocurrency exchanges.
+In the last seven days, ZEDXION has traded down 0.1% against the U.S. dollar.

 - Hokkaidu Inu (HOKK) traded up 1.2% against the dollar and now trades at $0.0004 or 0.00000001 BTC.